social-media-ethics-automation/book/book_contents/ch04_data/05_data_python_reddit/04_activity.md

 # Design Activity: Data and Social media

-Open a social media interface (not Twitter) and navigate around:
+Open a social media interface (not Reddit) and navigate around:
 Identify different pieces of data on the site and answer these questions:
 - What is the piece of data you see?
 - What data types might be used to represent that data on a computer?